InfiniteEchoes/InfiniteEchoes/README.md

 Is A tone always 440 hertz?

+Is one hour always 3600 seconds?

+Is destiny always appearent?

 Is chaos always creative?

 Are questions always complete?

 Are inventions always deduced?

+Have theories been suspected?

+Have histories been rewritten?

 <!---
 InfiniteEchoes/InfiniteEchoes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.